 I challenged Michael to do something many of us hate to do, revisit old work and tear it down to rebuild it.
 I challenged him to make it simpler to understand, to make it mobile first.

 Simple in mobile is not easy, but it is a necessity.
 Mobile marketing can often be complex, given the fact that it requires specialized technology, skills and expertise.
 Today marketers are having to pay greater attention to the technology that enables much of what we do, particularly as we move to a world where use of data plays a critical role.
 Our challenge is to understand the technology without getting totally wrapped up in it.
 This is hard to do.

 There is a huge knowledge gap for marketers when it comes to digital and mobile.
 Last month a UK study from Adobe found that just 8% of senior marketers felt confident in their digital marketing skills and that just 3% received any formal training.
 This is the gap that mCordis intends to bridge for mobile.
 To this end, we’d like to start with a fresh look at the definition of mobile.
 For us mobile marketing is:

-“Connecting and engaging with customers through and with mobile.”
+“Connecting, engaging and influencing customers through and with mobile.”